-Winchester is a decidedly white-collar town, with fully 86.06% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Winchester is a town of sales and office workers, managers, and service providers.
-There are especially a lot of people living in Winchester who work in office and administrative support (27.65%), management occupations (22.31%), and personal care services (11.55%).
+Unlike some towns, Winchester isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Winchester are a mix of both white- and blue-collar jobs.
+Overall, Winchester is a town of managers, sales and office workers, and service providers.
+There are especially a lot of people living in Winchester who work in management occupations (24.98%), office and administrative support (24.81%), and maintenance occupations (11.17%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Winchester is worth considering.

-Winchester is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Winchester doesn't have a public transportation system that people use for their commute.

-The per capita income in Winchester in 2010 was $26,244, which is middle income relative to California, and upper middle income relative to the rest of the US.
-This equates to an annual income of $104,976 for a family of four.
+The per capita income in Winchester in 2010 was $24,590, which is middle income relative to California and the nation.
+This equates to an annual income of $98,360 for a family of four.
 However, Winchester contains both very wealthy and poor people as well.

-Winchester is a very ethnically-diverse town.
+Winchester is an extremely ethnically-diverse town.
 The people who call Winchester home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Winchester residents report their race to be White, followed by Asian.
+The greatest number of Winchester residents report their race to be White, followed by Black or African-American.
 Winchester also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.86% of the town’s residents.
-Important ancestries of people in Winchester include Dutch, Swedish, English, and French Canadian.
+People of Hispanic or Latino origin account for 26.06% of the town’s residents.
+Important ancestries of people in Winchester include Swedish, Danish, French Canadian, and English.